 In addition, when searching for valuable help from others, providing them a simple way to open and view your gear and help give you items that you could drop, merge, or lighten is essential.

-This is why I love to use Lighter Pack, and it is a free site that allows you to easily add gear and put them into categories so you can see how your weight is distributed, which makes changes simpler.
+This is why I love to use Lighter Pack, it is a free site that allows you to add gear easily and put them into categories so you can see how your weight is distributed, which makes changes simpler.